ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 Ensure that you completed the following tasks:
 *  You configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
 For more information, see [Managing user accounts and settings](../vmonic/useraccount.html).
-*  You meet the requirements and you reviewed the considerations in [Requirements and planning for NetApp ONTAP Select instances](np_planning.html).
+*  You reviewed the requirements and considerations in [Requirements and planning for NetApp ONTAP Select instances](np_planning.html).

 **Important: Do not modify any values that are set during ordering and instance deployment.
 Doing so can result in your instance becoming unusable.**

 ## System settings

-When you order a NetApp ONTAP Select instance, you must specify the following settings under **System**.
+When you order a NetApp ONTAP Select instance, you must specify the following basic settings.

 ### Instance name

 The instance name must meet the following requirements:
-* Only alphanumeric characters are allowed.
+* Only alphanumeric and dash (-) characters are allowed.
 * The instance name must start and end with an alphanumeric character.
 * The maximum length of the instance name is 10 characters.
 * The instance name must be unique within your account.

+## Network interface settings

+You must specify the following network interface settings when ordering a NetApp ONTAP Select instance.

-### Domain name
+### Host name prefix

-The root domain name must meet the following requirements:
+The host name prefix must meet the following requirements:
 *  Only alphanumeric and dash (-) characters are allowed.
-*  The name must consist of two or more strings that are separated by period (.)
-*  Only alphanumeric characters are allowed.
-*  Each string must start with an alphabetic character and end with an alphanumeric character, and the last string can contain only alphabetic characters.
+*  The host name prefix must start and end with an alphanumeric character.
-*  The length of the last string must be in the range 2 - 24 characters.

-**Note:** The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
-Domain names must accomodate for this maximum length.
+*  The maximum length of the host name prefix is 10 characters.

 ### Subdomain label